micmejia/bible-dump/AMPC/Hebrews/Heb 11.md

-For by [faith--[^b]trust and holy fervor born of faith] the men of old had divine testimony borne to them _and_ obtained a good report.
+For by [faith--trust and holy fervor born of faith] the men of old had divine testimony borne to them _and_ obtained a good report.